-When I first started freelancing, I was struggling to estimate project budgets that didn’t result in some level of inaccuracy.
+When I first started freelancing, I struggled to estimate project budgets that didn’t result in some level of inaccuracy.
 A couple times I even left out important activities/expenses that I ended up paying for in the end.
-To avoid any further frustration and loss, I worked with Isaac to create a project cost estimator spreadsheet in Excel.
+To avoid any further frustration and loss, I created a project cost estimator spreadsheet in Excel.
 This has made estimating projects simpler, more efficient and consistent, and has made me feel much more confident when submitting a proposal.

 Features of the project cost estimator template:

 - A default list of activities and expenses that might be part of a research project; when doing an estimate, I keep the ones that apply, and delete the ones that don’t

 - The spreadsheet is flexible enough so if I add or delete a line item, it doesn’t screw up the formulas

 - Activities are either based on hours (e.g., meetings, research activities, etc.) or a flat cost (e.g., recruiting)